Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: A sketch of Kim's method

 In the present work, we weaken one hypothesis on $Y$: instead of requiring that $Y$ itself have CM Jacobian, we require only that $Y$ admit a dominant map onto such a curve after extension of the base number field.
 By combining this with theorems of Poonen \cite{P} and Bogomolov and Tschinkel \cite{BT02} on the existence of certain unramified correspondences, we deduce that any curve admitting a map to $\proj^1$ with solvable Galois group has only finitely many $\Q$-points.
 (See \S\ref{section:superelliptic} for the precise statement.)

-\begin{thm} Let $Y$ and $X$ be smooth projective curves over $\Q$ of genus at least $2$.
+\begin{theorem} Let $Y$ and $X$ be smooth projective curves over $\Q$ of genus at least $2$ such that $Y(\Q)$ is nonempty.
 Suppose there is a dominant map $f_K\colon Y_K \to X_K$ for some finite Galois extension $K/\Q$ of degree $d$.
-Let $p$ be a prime of good reduction for both $Y$ and $X$.
-Let $S$ be a set of primes such that $Y$ and $X$ both have good reduction outside $T = S \cup \{p\}$.
+Let $S$ be a finite set of primes such that $Y$ and $X$ both have good reduction outside $S$.
+Let $p$ be an odd prime not in $S$.
+Let $T = S \cup \{p, \infty\}$.
 Suppose also that there is a number field $L/K$ and a constant $B > 0$ (depending on $X$ and $T$) such that for all $n \geq 1$,

-where $U_X$ is the quotient of $\Pi_X$ by the third level of its derived series.
+where $G_{L, T}$ is the Galois group of the maximal algebraic extension of $L$ unramified away from $T$, we define $U_X$ to be the quotient of $\Pi_X$ by the third level of its derived series, and $\Gr_n(U_X)$ is the $n$-th graded piece of $U_X$ with respect to the lower central series filtration.
 Then for $n \gg 0$,